 For the purposes of this definition of Change in Control, "Associate" or "Associates" has the meaning given in the Corporations Act and includes a person deemed to be an associate of a designated body (within the meaning of section 12 of the Corporations Act).

-Change in Law means the imposition of, change in, change in the application or official interpretation of or repeal of a Law:

-related to a derogation from the NEL or NER at a State level; or
+Change in Law means:

+a change in or repeal of any part of the NEL or the NER or a change in the way the NEL or NER is applied or interpreted as a result of a decision of a court of competent jurisdiction after the Signing Date; or

-which expressly or exclusively applies to the Project, the Facility, its assets or the Project area or to the Operator but only in its capacity as the person contracting with the Commonwealth to implement the Project,
+a change in, repeal of any part of a Law, or change in the way a Law is applied or interpreted as a result of a decision of a court of competent jurisdiction after the Signing Date, in each case which expressly or exclusively applies to the Project, the Facility, its assets or the Project area or to the Operator but only in its capacity as the person contracting with the Commonwealth to implement the Project,

+but which expressly excludes:

+any of the events referred to in paragraph (a) or (b) which:

+had been published in the Commonwealth of Australia Gazette or the Victorian or South Australian Government Gazette, as the case may be, by way of a bill, draft bill or draft statutory instrument or had been otherwise specifically referred to publicly prior to the Signing Date;

+a party performing activities in accordance with Good Industry Practice which are similar to the activities which the Operator is required to perform under this Agreement would have reasonably foreseen or anticipated a change similar to or having a similar effect on the rights and obligations of the Operator prior to the Signing Date;

+is substantially the same as a Law in force prior to the Signing Date;

-but which expressly excludes the changes described in clause 24.2, change in planning or Environmental requirements associated with the design development, construction, testing, commission, completion, operation or decommissioning of the Project (including any native title or cultural heritage costs) and any change in the NEL or NER which as at the Signing Date is the subject of a final determination of the Australian Energy Market Commission or the Energy Security Board.
+in the case of the NER referred to in paragraph (a) only, as at the Signing Date was the subject of a final determination of the Australian Energy Market Commission, agreement of the Energy Ministers or a rule change by the South Australian Minister for Energy; or

+any of the changes described in clause 21.2.

 Claim means any claim, action, demand, suit or proceeding (including for breach of contract, tort (including negligence) or any other common law, equitable or statutory cause of action or by way of contribution or indemnity) made under any Project Document or otherwise at Law in connection with the Project, including for specific performance, restitution, payment of money (including damages), an extension of time or any other form of relief or remedy.

 COD or Commercial Operation Date means the date on which Commercial Operation is achieved.

-COD Condition has the meaning given in clause 0.
+COD Condition has the meaning given in clause 7(a).

 COD (Sunset) has the meaning given in Schedule 1.